Learn where to buy cheap Disney World tickets in 2024 and my recommended sources for discount Disney tickets!

 Be sure to select the first day you will use your ticket to get the best price!

-If you are staying off-property and won’t have MagicBands for your trip, then you should opt to have a physical ticket sent to you via mail.
+If you are staying off-property and won’t have Magic Bands for your trip, then you should opt to have a physical ticket sent to you via mail.
 If your trip is less than two weeks away I would opt for email delivery and use Magic Mobile on your phone.

 If you are staying at a Disney World resort or have purchased Magic Bands for your trip, then you should opt for email delivery.

 I have bought my tickets from them for many years and they offer excellent customer service.

 Keep in mind that you will be spending MUCH more on your tickets compared to a shorter trip, but your saving per ticket will be greater.

-Understand The Three Different Ticket Types
+Understand The Four Different Ticket Types

 Now you might be wondering which type of Disney World ticket is the best for your trip.